top of page

 Oregano has been historically utilized to:

-Promote gut microbiome health through reduction of pathogenic bacteria
+• Promote gut microbiome health through the reduction of pathogenic bacteria

 How to Use Oregano

-Caution: Oregano oil is very potent — always dilute with carrier oil (e.g., coconut oil) before applying externally.
+Caution: Oregano oil is highly potent — always dilute with a carrier oil (such as coconut oil) before external use.

 Precautions

-While oregano is generally safe in food amounts, concentrated oils or extracts should be used carefully:
+While oregano is generally safe in culinary amounts, concentrated oils or extracts should be used with caution:

-High doses of oregano oil can be irritating to mucous membranes
+• High doses of oregano oil can irritate mucous membranes

-Not recommended in high doses during pregnancy because it can stimulate uterine tissue
+• Not advisable in high doses during pregnancy due to potential uterine stimulation

-Those with allergic sensitivities to the mint family herbs (e.g., basil, thyme, or sage) also react to oregano
+• Individuals with allergies to mint family herbs (such as basil, thyme, or sage) may also react to oregano

-As with any supplement, consult a healthcare practitioner prior to daily use — especially if under medication or have a medical condition.
+• As with any supplement, consult a healthcare professional before regular use — particularly if on medication or with a medical condition.

 Final Thoughts

-Oregano is an energetic multi-tasking herb that's worth a place in your kitchen and in your medicine cabinet.
-With its strong flavor and medicinal compounds, oregano supports everything from immune health and respiratory relief to digestive calm and antioxidant protection.
+Oregano is a versatile herb that deserves a spot in both your kitchen and medicine cabinet.
+With its robust flavor and medicinal properties, oregano aids in immune health, respiratory relief, digestive calm, and antioxidant protection.

-Use fresh, dried, or tea-form oregano in your regimen to enjoy its natural health advantages — or use its essential oil for targeted relief under professional monitoring.
+Incorporate fresh, dried, or tea-form oregano into your routine to benefit from its natural health properties — or use its essential oil for targeted relief under professional guidance.

 Parsley: The Nutrient-Packed Herb That Does More Than Garnish